Modeling Gas Evacuation Mechanisms in Present-Day Globular Clusters: Stellar Winds from Evolved Stars and Pulsar Heating: Numerical Methods and Initial Setup

 \subsection{Stellar Evolution}

-Our simulations are highly dependent upon two key parameters: the time dependent average stellar mass loss rate and stellar wind velocity.
-The average stellar mass loss rate and stellar wind velocity then directly determine the mass and energy injection rates, $q_{m,\star}$ and $q_{\varepsilon,\star}$.
-These rates must encompass the average mass loss properties of the stellar population as a whole, since we are employing spherically symmetric simulations.
+The gas evolution resulting from simulated stellar winds are highly dependent upon two key parameters: the time dependent average stellar mass-loss rate and stellar wind velocity.
+The average stellar mass-loss rate and stellar wind velocity then directly determine the mass and energy injection rates, $q_{\rm m,\star}$ and $q_{\varepsilon,\star}$.
+Because we are employing spherically symmetric simulations, these rates must encompass the average mass-loss properties of the stellar population as a whole.
+Following \cite{Naiman2012}, we derive the average mass-loss rate and wind velocity for a population of stars by integrating wind properties over their initial IMF and formation history \citep{Kroupa2013}.